ToxicJuice23/vlib/README.md

 11: increments the current index which can be accessed with at
 12: accesses the value at the current index, incremented with next()
 13: returns true if v is equal to the current Vvector.
 Only compares up to the length of the current Vvector
+14: returns a Vvector ordered by either ascending or descending values

 ## Errors coming soon